What is Porting?

 Porting a Fax Number:

-Porting a fax number into your CallTrackingMetrics account takes place through our Carrier C team.
+Porting a fax number into your CTM account is handled by our Carrier C team.
 Please open a ticket with our Carrier Relations and Regulatory Team with the following information:

 - Account ID